 About Frankie Santos Laanan

 Frankie Santos Laanan joined the faculty at Iowa State University in fall 2003.
-He is professor of higher education and community college leadership in the School of Education, College of Human Sciences.
-Currently, he is program coordinator for the Higher Education Program.
+He is professor of higher education and community college leadership and Associate Director for Administration in the School of Education.
+He currently serves as program coordinator for the Higher Education Program.
 In 2003 he was founding co-director of the Community College Leadership Program (CCLP), and in 2005, was founding director of the Office of Community College Research and Policy (OCCRP).
 His leadership and administrative experiences include serving as Interim Director of the Center for Excellence in Science, Mathematics and Engineering Education (CESMEE) and Dean of the School of Education at the University of Guam.

 From 2002-03 he was senior research scientist and associate director of the Bill J. Priest Center for Community College Education and assistant professor of higher education at the University of North Texas.
 From 1999-02 he was assistant professor of community college leadership at the University of Illinois at Urbana-Champaign.
 From 1997-99 he was senior research analyst in the Office of Vocational Education and Institutional Research at Coast Community College District in Costa Mesa, California.
 From 1993-96 he was research associate at the Center for the Study of Community Colleges in Los Angeles.
 From 1984-86 he served as staff assistant to the late Governor Ricardo J. Bordallo in the Washington Liaison Office, Office of the Governor of Guam in Washington, D.C.